The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Mexico: Zachary Rabinor of Journey

 Though it’s slightly outside the Riviera Maya (the boundaries of which are Puerto Morelos and Tulum), the Museo Maya de Cancun is well worth the trip.
 Designed by Mexican architect Alberto García Lascurain, this modern white building is in startling contrast to its contents: Mayan ceramics, jewelry, carvings, and other artifacts from the state of Quintana Roo (of which Cancun and the Riviera Maya are a part), as well as pieces from the farther corners of that ancient empire—which once stretched to present-day Honduras.
 Skip the ruins outside; they’re unrestored and pale in comparison to the sites at Tulum and Coba.

 Walk among the archeological sites at Tulum or Coba—both once-great cities of the Mayan empire—before they are open to the public, with a professional archaeologist as your guide to help explain your surroundings.
 The huge numbers of visitors who flock to these famous ruins during opening hours really detract from the experience; being there without anyone else—including pushy hawkers and even the site’s staff—allows you to imagine these mystical places as they were when inhabited by the Maya.

 Take a cab to the beach club at Maroma Paradise (15 minutes from downtown Playa del Carmen), and pay the 100-peso (approximately $5) entrance fee for access to one of the best beaches in the Riviera Maya.
 Though the place can get busy with activities (everything from snorkeling to camel safaris) during the week, it’s calmer and makes for a good spot to chill out on weekends.

-Starting a week from Easter Sunday through April, and from November to mid-December: Rates are low throughout the Riviera Maya, resorts not too crowded, and the weather is pleasant (mid to high 80s) with no rain.
+Starting a week after Easter Sunday through June, and then late October up until the Thanksgiving week: Rates are low throughout the Riviera Maya, resorts not too crowded, and the weather is pleasant (mid to high 80s) with little rain.

 Avoid summer for a number of reasons: It’s very hot, crowded with families, and there is always the chance of a hurricane.
 Hotel rates are highest during Christmas, Easter, President’s Day week, and spring break.